 Integrated Baccalaureate and Master’s Degree Program—An integrated baccalaureate and master’s degree program is available for the Bachelor of Science in Instructional Design and Technology: Master of Science in Instructional Design and Technology.
 An integrated degree program provides the opportunity for outstanding undergraduates to earn both degrees in five years.
 Please refer to the Graduate Studies catalog for details about the integrated program.

-Bachelor of Science—Instructional Design and Technology
+Bachelor of Science—Media and Instructional Technology